Hip replacement surgery in Derby

 - You will have a large dressing covering your wound

-- Be sure to let our nurses know if you are in any pain
+- Let our nurse know if you are in pain

-- When you are stable and comfortable, a nurse will take you back to your room.
+- When you are stable and comfortable, a nurse will take you back to your private patient room.

-- Once back in your room, our nursing team will continue to check on you to make sure you are recovering well
+- Once back in your room, our nurses will continue to check on you

 - Try not to touch or disturb your dressings as this can introduce infection

-- If you notice any bleeding or have any pain, don’t hesitate to speak to one of our nurses
+- If you notice any bleeding or are experiencing pain, please speak to one of our nurses

-- After you’ve recovered from the effects of the anaesthetic, you can have something to eat and drink
+- After you’ve recovered from the effects of the anaesthetic, you are free to have something to eat and drink

 - The first day or so you could wear boots on your legs that are inflated with air